Female infanticide: Socio-economics

 Eliminating females poses an issue, as this reduces the number of females that will be able to bear children.
-It also poses an issue with feelings of female worth, as families wanting to eradicate female babies teach the young girls in their society that they are inferior to the opposite sex, making it more likely that they face oppression and have reduced access to jobs.
+It also poses an issue with feelings of female worth, as families wanting to eradicate female babies teach the young girls in their society that they are inferior to the opposite sex, making it more likely that they have problems of lacking self-confidence and esteem.
 The dowry system has an effect on the families and poverty line, as some families struggle to pay a dowry while earning below the minimum wage.

-As of 2017 Pakistani women earn less than their male counterparts, earning under a hundred rupees a month, and are often unable to receive an education that would allow them to have better working hours and pay.
+As of 2017, Pakistani women earn less than their male counterparts, earning under a hundred rupees a month, and are often unable to receive an education that would allow them to have better working hours and pay.
 Some are also restricted to only working within the home, while men are allowed to do the majority of crop work and herding.

 In many countries, female infanticide is associated with socio-economic struggles.
 A study done in India found three socio-economic reasons associated with female infanticide.
 The study found that economic utility indicates that boys are valued more than girls due to the fact that boys can work and bring in money to the household.
 Due to the sociocultural utility factor of female infanticide, for many cultures having a boy in the family is mandatory in order to carry out the legacy of the family line.
 There is also a religious factor in female infanticide.
-Many believe that men are the only ones that can provide, and sons are viewed as mandatory in order to kindle the funeral pyre of their late parents and to assist in the soul’s salvation.
+Many believe that men are the only ones that can provide, and sons are viewed as mandatory in order to kindle the funeral pyre of their late parents and to assist in the soul's salvation.